POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Step R: Exporting a rerun
 ------------------------

-Usually, a grid will not run well everywhere on the first go.
-So, there is a need to export reruns which changes for the next run to fix non converged models.
+Often, a grid will not successfully converge every binary on the first go.
+So there is a need to export reruns which use modified conditions to fix non-converged models.
 This step is therefore only needed during the build of a new grid.
-Usually, one would run the steps to the point, where the need of a fix arises.
+Usually, one would run the steps to the point where the need of a fix arises.
-Additionally, before exporting a rerun, the logic how to select a system to be included in the rerun and what should be changed needs to get implemented first.
+Additionally, before exporting a rerun, the logic for how to select a system to be included in the rerun and what should be changed needs to be implemented first.

 For this step the csv file is called :samp:`rerun.csv` to avoid too much confusion with other steps.
-It clearly has to run after a step, but it is no usual step itself.
-It requires a path to a :samp:`PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the :samp:`grid.csv` and the ini file needed to :ref:`setup a new run <mesa-grids-api>`), the grid type, the metallicity, the type of the rerun specifying the logic and changes, and the cluster name.
+It clearly has to run after a step, but it is not a usual step itself.
+It requires the path to a :samp:`PSyGrid` object to get the models from, the path to which the rerun should be stored (it creates the :samp:`grid.csv` and the ini file needed to :ref:`setup a new run <mesa-grids-api>`), the grid type, the metallicity, the type of the rerun specifying the logic and changes, and the cluster name.